 |Kotak Standard Multicap Growth||Diversified|

 |Mirae Asset Large Cap Fund Regular Growth||Large Cap|

 |Invesco India Growth Opportunities Fund-Growth||Diversified|

-A debt fund is a mutual fund scheme that invests in fixed income generating instruments with lesser risk and lesser volatility like Certificate of deposit, Corporate Bonds, treasury bills, commercial paper.
-Debt mutual funds are also popularly known as Bond Funds or Fixed Income Bonds
+A debt mutual fund is a mutual fund scheme that invests in fixed income generating instruments with lesser risk and lesser volatility like Certificate of deposit, Corporate Bonds, treasury bills, commercial paper.
+Debt mutual funds are also popularly known as Bond Funds or Fixed Income Bonds.

 The main objective of this fund is to provide regular and fixed interest during the investment period.
 Also, aim for capital appreciation for an investor.

 For investors, who are looking for more stable returns, debt-instruments are considered as a suitable investment product.
 Apart from offering better returns, these instruments are highly liquid in nature, meaning it can be converted into cash much faster than other instruments.